 Interested in exploring a career in public health?
-AIC’s undergraduate program in public health prepares students to address continuing and emerging health challenges by developing and implementing disease prevention, health promotion, and health protection strategies for individuals, groups, and communities.
+American International College’s undergraduate program in public health prepares students to address continuing and emerging health challenges by developing and implementing disease prevention, health promotion, and health protection strategies for individuals, groups, and communities.
 Graduates will be qualified for entry-level career opportunities in a variety of settings, as well for graduate studies in public health or related fields.

 The U.S. spends far more on medical care than any other nation, but our investments in healthcare aren’t resulting in improved health outcomes.
 In fact, the U.S. ranks well below many of its global counterparts and competitors on a number of health outcomes, including overall life expectancy and the incidence of preventable diseases or injuries.
 The passage of the Affordable Care Act (ACA) has placed renewed focus on health promotion and disease prevention and the need for more professionals who are able to develop policies, conduct research, and implement strategies to improve the nation’s health outcomes.

 Graduates will have the necessary knowledge and skills related to:

 The Public Health major prepares students for any number of satisfying careers helping Americans live longer, more fulfilling lives.
 It’s a great choice for students who want to put their intellect—and compassion—to work.

 With a Public Health degree from AIC, you can be part of the solution to the health problems the U.S. public faces.